 American History 1: 1607-1900

-You will be provided with a broad introduction to the history of the United States of America, from its colonial origins, through revolution, civil war and industrialisation, to the end of the nineteenth century.
-You will spend around 4 hours per week in lectures and seminars studying this module.
+You will be provided with a broad introduction to the history of the United States of America, from its colonial origins, through revolution, civil war and industrialisation, to the end of the 19th century.
+You will spend around four hours per week in lectures and seminars studying this module.

 American History 2: 1900-Present Day